MicrosoftDocs/memdocs/sccm/mdm/deploy-use/setup-hybrid-mdm.md

 manager: dougeby
 ---

-# Setup hybrid mobile device management (MDM) with System Center Configuration Manager and Microsoft Intune
+# Set up hybrid MDM with Configuration Manager and Microsoft Intune

 *Applies to: System Center Configuration Manager (Current Branch)*

 Before you can manage iOS, Windows, and Android devices with Configuration Manager, they must be enrolled with Intune.
-Use the following steps to setup hybrid device enrollment with Configuration Manager using Intune.
-By completing the following steps you will enable "bring your own device" (BYOD) enrollment for your users.
+Use the following steps to set up hybrid device enrollment with Configuration Manager using Intune.
+By completing the following steps, you will enable "bring your own device" (BYOD) enrollment for your users.
 These steps are also prerequisites for [enrolling BYOD devices](enroll-hybrid-ios-mac.md) and [enrolling company-owned devices](enroll-company-owned-devices.md).

+> [!Important]
+> As of August 13, 2018, hybrid mobile device management is a [deprecated feature](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-cmfeatures).
+For more information, see [What is hybrid MDM](/sccm/mdm/understand/hybrid-mobile-device-management).<!--Intune feature 2683117-->

+## Set up steps

  |Steps|Details|
  |-----------|-------------|